 - Future Water—Science solutions for water resiliency at scale

 - Sustainable Earth—Smarter utilization of subsurface resources

 - Resilient Systems—Disruption-ready strategies for critical energy, water and built systems

 The strategic plan also identifies three crosscutting technologies or platforms, needed to enable progress on many of the Grand Challenges.
 The three crosscutting efforts include: Community Field Observatories; Nimble and Networked Sensing Systems; and Scale-Adaptive Data and Simulation Capabilities.

-EESA’s strategic plan is slated for release in February 2017.
+EESA’s strategic plan is slated for release in early April 2017.